Shopify/react-native-skia/docs/docs/group.md

 ## Bitmap Effects

-Using the `rasterize` property will create a bitmap drawing of the children to which you can apply effects.
+Using the `rasterize` property will create a bitmap drawing of the children.
+You can use it to apply effects.
 This is particularly useful to build effects that need to be applied to a group of elements and not one in particular.

 ```tsx twoslash